stride3d/stride-docs/en/manual/scenes/entities/transform/index.md

 Entity.Transform.Scale = Vector3.One;
 ```

-## Get or set world position rotation and scale
+## Get or set world position, rotation and scale

-There are many utilities for settings and changing world values.
+There are many utilities for managing world values.
 Most of them involve the **world matrix**, which needs to be updated before anything is done with it.

 To get the world transformation, you can use `GetWorldTransformation`.